pscally1005/pscally1005.github.io/_posts/delete/2024-04-01-fish-chips.markdown

 - Toss the fries with the oil, garlic powder, onion powder, paprika, salt, and black pepper

-- Preheat your air fryer to 400F, and lightly spray the basket with oil.
+- Preheat your air fryer to 400F, and <a href='https://amzn.to/3Hdg0gk'>lightly spray</a> the basket with oil.
 Add in the fries, and air fry for about 6 minutes

 - Moving on to the fish.
 Lightly coat the fish in <a href='/misc/olive-oil'>olive oil</a>

 - In a small bowl, mix together the breading ingredients of oat flour and spices (lemon pepper, thyme, and chili powder)

-- Coat the fish in your breading.
-Lightly spray the basket with oil, and add to the air fryer.
-Lightly spray the top, and air fry for about 6 minutes at 400F
+- Coat the fish in your breading. <a href='https://amzn.to/3Hdg0gk'>Lightly spray</a> the basket with oil, and add to the air fryer. <a href='https://amzn.to/3Hdg0gk'>Lightly spray</a> the top, and air fry for about 6 minutes at 400F
 Notes:
 - The fish and chips should take the same time to cook, so you can do them together next to each other.
 That's why this recipe is only 1 serving, as the air fryer can only fit one portion at a time.
 If you want to scale this up, I would recommend tripling it (3 servings), and doing the fries first.
 Transfer the fries to a wire rack to stay crisp, and then cook your 3 fish filets
 - <img src='/assets/Food/Fish/Fish Chips/fish-chips-7.jpg' alt='' class='instruction-image'>